bartkozal/hocus-pocus/README.md

 <img src="http://bkzl.github.io/hocus-pocus/images/brand-light.png" width="144px" height="72px">

-Hocus-Pocus is a simple and design-free CSS micro-framework built in [SASS](http://sass-lang.com).
+Hocus-Pocus is a simple and design-free CSS micro-framework built with [SASS](http://sass-lang.com).

 The main idea behind the Hocus-Pocus was to make a universal and